 03. Hmmm… Oh right.
 There isn’t a number 3.
 It really comes down to not wanting to read or not liking listening to Japanese.
 There’s really no other argument that gets put forward consistently as to why dubs might be better.

 And all of this brings me back to my initial point.
 This is a pointless argument.
 People will watch what they want and in a way they enjoy it.
 Rather than fighting over which is better, shouldn’t we all just celebrate the fact that the anime fan-base world-wide continues to grow and that we actually have options as to how we watch it?

 Finally, just so that I’m not tempted to come back to this topic any time soon, I’ll make my preference clear.
 When I watch by myself, with one or two exceptions where I either only have access to a dubbed copy or the dub is genuinely amazing, I watch subbed anime.

 Why?
 Because I’m trying to learn Japanese and amazingly enough just recognising one more phrase as I watch today over yesterday is pretty fun.
 That, and I started watching anime in the 90’s when dubs were horrible and then when I picked up anime as an adult I got used to watching badly fan-subbed anime on YouTube.
 Okay, some of it was fairly well fan-subbed but that didn’t change the fact that the majority of anime I managed to watch before legal streaming services were a thing, were subbed.

 However, I have a very limited pool of friends that I can talk into watching anime and over half of them will not watch subs.
 So, when I watch socially I almost always watch dubbed.
 You know what, anime is still fun regardless of whether it is subbed or dubbed.

-Feel free to share your preference below or comment on the ongoing war between subbed viewers and dubbed viewers.
+Feel free to share your preference for subs or dubs below or comment on the ongoing war between subbed viewers and dubbed viewers.
 Let’s kick the conversation into gear and actually have a conversation rather than a flame war.